heweiye/axdlog.gitlab.io/content/about.md

 I graduated from college in 2012, major is [**Information and Computing Science**](http://slxy.xzit.edu.cn).

+## Project
+### axd-ShellScript
+[axd-ShellScript](https://gitlab.com/MaxdSre/axd-ShellScript "Personal Shell Script Codebase") is a personal shell script repository which began from **2016 Jan**.
+It is focus on [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html), each script has its own specific purpose.

+If you're interested in it, you may consider join my [**Slack**](https://join.slack.com/t/maxdsre/shared_invite/enQtNjM0NTY1MjA2MTc5LTUyN2Y1ZjM0OWZhODgzNjhlY2Q3Yjk2ODJjNzIzOTUzMjMwOWYwMjkwNDdkNzg2OGUwZjIzNWMwMTM0ODcxYjA) channel.

+## Work Experiences
 After I experienced a year of wiring customer service, a year of factory apprentice.
 I decided to **Internet** in 2014.

-## Work Experiences

 Timeline | Experience
 ---|---